Rouble firms on hopes for global oil deal, stocks up

 Nordea bank said it sees the rouble returning to 75 against the dollar and 82 versus the euro in April.

+Lower rates make lending cheaper and may cushion Russia's economic contraction, which looks inevitable given the drop in oil prices and the outbreak of the coronavirus.

+Against the euro, the rouble was 0.4% stronger at 82.32 EURRUBTN=MCX, far away from levels of around 70 seen before a sell-off that began in late February.

-The Russian central bank is supporting the rouble on a daily basis by selling foreign currency in its first interventions since early 2015.
+The Russian central bank also supported the rouble by selling foreign currency in its first interventions since early 2015.
 Last week, the bank increased its daily sales to around 15.7 billion roubles ($205 million) worth of FX.

 Russian stock indexes were up after days of heavy losses in March.
-The dollar-denominated RTS index .IRTS was up 1.2% to 1,062.7 points, while the rouble-based MOEX Russian index .IMOEX was 0.4% higher at 2,582.8 points.
+The dollar-denominated RTS index .IRTS finished the day 3.2% higher at 1,084.4 points, while the rouble-based MOEX Russian index .IMOEX rose 2% to 2,622.6 points.

 For Russian equities guide see RU/EQUITY